IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

    * CPython 3.5.0 or later [https://www.python.org](https://www.python.org).

-   The Python Application API has been tested with Python 3.5.1
+   The Python Application API was tested with Python 3.5.1.

-   To build IBM Streams application bundles with the Python Application API that can be submitted to your Bluemix Streaming Analytics service you **must**:
+   **Important:** To build IBM Streams application bundles with the Python Application API that can be submitted to your IBM Streaming Analytics service you **must**:
-     * use Anaconda 4.1.1 (Python 3.5 version) or later
+     * Use Anaconda 4.1.1 (Python 3.5 version) or later.
-     * install Anaconda at `/disk1/opt/Anaconda3` on the machine where you execute the Python code that builds the topology and submits it to the `BUNDLE` context
+     * Install Anaconda at `/disk1/opt/Anaconda3` on the machine where you execute the Python code that builds the topology and submits it to the `BUNDLE` context.

 1. Include the fully qualified path of the `com.ibm.streamsx.topology/opt/python/packages` directory in the PYTHONPATH environment variable.
 For example:

         export PYTHONPATH=/home/myuser/download/com.ibm.streamsx.topology/opt/python/packages:$PYTHONPATH